MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Start-Job.md

 jobs.
 For information about how to use `Start-Job` to start jobs with custom types, see the help documents for the job type feature.

-PowerShell 7 introduced the **WorkingDirectory** parameter that specifies a background job's initial working directory.

 > [!NOTE]
 > Creating an out-of-process background job with `Start-Job` is not supported in the scenario where
 > PowerShell is being hosted in other applications, such as the PowerShell Azure Functions.